-This Policy Forum was held Tuesday, February 14th, 2023.
-View the recording here.

-The Policy Forum is a web-based presentation and facilitated discussion exploring research published in the most recent Policy Research Brief.
+Join us Tuesday, February 14th, 2023 from 11:30 a.m. to 1:00 p.m.
+CT on Zoom for the Policy Form on this issue of Policy Research Brief.
+Register here: z.umn.edu/policyforumsignup discussion exploring research published in the most recent Policy Research Brief.
 Please visit the website, z.umn.edu/icipolicyforum, for details and to view previous forums.